This 38 years old female demonstrates a post bilateral breast augmentation with 339 cc silicone implants.

 Breast augmentation meaning the enlargement of breast mound size has evolved throughout the last two decades.
-Breast augmentation meaning has been limited to use of a foreign implant, a silicone sphere, that is implanted in the breast to increase the size of the breast mound.
+Breast augmentation meaning has been limited to the use of a foreign implant, a silicone sphere, that is implanted in the breast to increase the size of the breast mound.
 The silicone sphere is created using a solid silicone shell that is filled with silicone gel.
-Whether silicone element is solid versus a gel is based on how cross linked the silicone molecules are.
-Increasing cross linking of the silicone element will transform a gel to a solid silicone.
+Whether the silicone element is solid versus a gel is based on how cross-linked the silicone molecules are.
+Increasing the cross-linking of the silicone element will transform a gel into a solid silicone.

 Today, breast augmentation meaning the increase in breast volume is limited to breast mound enlargement using a foreign breast implant made of silicone.
-Standard of care for breast augmentation also dictates use of smooth shell breast implants in contrast to the textured shell that has been associated with a rare form of lymphoma.
-In addition, the inframammary crease approach and subpectoral pocket implant positioning are the routine.
-The inframammary crease approach has demonstrated most consistent results nationally across all plastic surgeons with regards to optimal results and minimized side effects.
-Furthermore, the subpectoral pocket implant placement has been shown to minimize risk of scar thickening around the implant, leading to breast deformity.
+The standard of care for breast augmentation also dictates the use of smooth shell breast implants in contrast to the textured shell that has been associated with a rare form of lymphoma.
+In addition, the inframammary crease approach and subpectoral pocket implant positioning are the routines.
+The inframammary crease approach has demonstrated the most consistent results nationally across all plastic surgeons with regards to optimal results and minimized side effects.
+Furthermore, the subpectoral pocket implant placement has been shown to minimize the risk of scar thickening around the implant, leading to breast deformity.